soil-initiative/gc/proposals/gc/MVP.md

       - It might be worthwhile to have a flag that indicates to pack the cases into the pointer itself.
     + Question: should we make it possible to restrict the kind of fields children can have?

-* A nullability attribute indicates whether `nullref` is considered to be a subtype of this scheme.
+* A nullability attribute indicates whether `null` is considered to be a value of this scheme.
 A scheme can have at most one nullability attribute.
   - `nullabilityattr ::= nullable`
   - If this scheme has a parent, that parent must be `nullable`.
-  - Question: Should we add an `explicit | implicit` indicator in case one just wants `null` to be expressible in the scheme but not necessarily require `nullref` to be a subtype of the scheme?

 * An equality attribute describes how instances of this scheme (and its children) can and should be compared.
 A scheme can have at most one equality attribute.
 This is important for packing instances, since packing necessarily strips identity information.
   - `equalityattr ::= unequatable | equatable (identity | deep | case)`